Brisbane Strikers FC: National Premier Leagues Queensland 2013–2021

 Atterton-Evans ceased being a director on 14 October 2021, leaving the Strikers under the control of Sottile, Suranyi and Bosnian-born Brisbane businessman Dino Hasanovic.

+Paolo Ucchino replaced Suranyi as chairman on 10 July, 2024.

 FFA Cup

 The Football Federation Australia Cup is Australia's national knockout Cup football competition.
 Since its inception in 2014 Brisbane Strikers has enjoyed some memorable moments in the FFA Cup.

 Qualifying through the Brisbane zone for the national Round of 32 in 2014 the Strikers featured in a piece of Australian football history when its tie against Newcastle based club Broadmeadow Magic became the first live televised game of the new Cup competition.
 The Strikers won the game 2–1 but were eliminated in the Round of 16 after a 1–0 away loss to Adelaide City FC.

 Once again the Strikers made it to the national stage of the FFA Cup in 2015 when the qualified for the Round of 32 from the Brisbane zone.
 However they suffered a heartbreaking 4–3 extra time defeat to Hume City FC.

 The 2016 FFA Cup saw Brisbane Strikers qualify for the third successive time, this time drawing Darwin NorZone Premier League side Shamrock Rovers Darwin FC in the Round of 32.
 On 27 July 2016, the Strikers ran out 6–0 winners over Rovers Darwin in front of 1358 people at Darwin Football Stadium.
 In the Round of 16, Brisbane drew A-League side Melbourne City FC.
 In front of 3571 people at Perry Park, the Strikers' biggest crowd since their exit from the NSL, two Bruno Fornaroli penalties saw the A-League side progress, despite the Strikers taking the lead through Greig Henslee.
 The match also marked Tim Cahill's first game since arriving back in Australia, joining Melbourne City.

 The Strikers next qualified for the Round of 32 in the 2019 FFA Cup, where they met Wellington Phoenix at Perry Park on 7 August.
 In front of 1612 fans, the Strikers went 2–0 ahead through goals to Hiroki Omori and Andy Pengelly, before Wellington scored twice to equalise.
 The Strikers held on in extra time, thanks largely to goalkeeper Bon Scott, who saved an extra time penalty.
 Scott continued his heroics in the penalty shoot-out, which the Strikers won 4–3.

-The Strikers qualified for the quarter finals for the very first time on 29 August 2019, when they defeated Manly United 1–0 in front of 1240 spectators at Perry Park and drawing Moreland Zebras in the next round.
+The Strikers qualified for the quarter-finals for the very first time on 29 August 2019, when they defeated Manly United 1–0 in front of 1240 spectators at Perry Park and drawing Moreland Zebras in the next round.

 The Strikers defeated the Zebras 3–2 in front of 1915 at Perry Park on 18 September 2019, to become the first Queensland side to qualify for the FFA Cup semi finals, setting up a match with Melbourne City.
 They lost that match at Perry Park 1–5, in front of a post-NSL club record crowd of 3706.